ekasin/terraform-provider-docusign/README.md

 This app will provide us with the token and accountid which will be needed to configure our provider and make request. <br>

-## Initialise Docusign Provider in local machine
+## Building the Providers
 1. Clone the repository  to $GOPATH/src/github.com/docusign/terraform-provider-docusign <br>
-2. Add the Refresh token generted in  Docusign App to respective fields in `main.tf` <br>
+2. Add the Refresh token generted in  Docusign App to respective fields as shown in example usage <br>
 3. Run the following command :
  ```golang
 go mod init terraform-provider-docusign